 Our medical team will first evaluate your child for conditions like a bladder infection, an anatomical problem, or a neurological disorder.
 If none are found, then we may consider therapy that includes committing to a home management plan to help monitor your child’s progress and behaviors, as well as keeping a bladder/bowel daily diary.
 It may take some time to see improvement, but we will be with you and your child every step of the way, providing gentle, compassionate support.

-an abnormality in the structure or function of the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)
+a problem in the urinary tract (for example, a malformed kidney or a blockage somewhere along the tract of normal urine flow)

 an abnormal backward flow (reflux) of urine from the bladder up the ureters and toward the kidneys.
-This condition, known as vesicoureteral reflux (VUR), is present at birth, and about 30% to 50% of children with a UTI are found to have it.
+This is known as vesicoureteral reflux (VUR), and many kids with a UTI are found to have it.

 poor toilet and hygiene habits